-The Higher Education in Ghana Study Abroad program not only expands the scope of study abroad options, it also focuses on project based learning for students in collaboration with higher education/student services professionals in Ghana.
+The Higher Education in the Ghanaian Context program not only expands the scope of study abroad options, it also focuses on project based learning for students in collaboration with higher education/student services professionals in Ghana.
 You will engage in readings, reflections and discussions prior to, during and following the study aboard program.
 In addition, you will work as collaborators with a partner at a Ghanaian higher education institution.
 During the study aboard experience in the country of Ghana, you will engage in cultural experiences, gain historical knowledge, visit with educators, policymakers, and administrators at varying levels of the educational pipeline, visit various institutions of higher education, engage with student services professionals affiliated with the institutions we'll visit, interact with higher education/student services graduate students, and develop, co-produce, and present materials during a symposium on the campus of the University of Maryland.

 1. Gain knowledge, through experience and direct study, the culture, history and structure of education in post liberation Ghana and other countries on the African continent